lirisa29/The-Great-Banana-Dash/README.md

    Implemented to handle dialogues between characters.
 Each dialogue is enqueued, and the system processes and displays them in order.

 2. **Stack ADT** – *Checkpoint Management*
-   Used to store player and AI racer checkpoint progress.
+   Used to store player checkpoint progress.
 The stack tracks the last checkpoint reached, allowing for easy race reset functionality.

 3. **Linked List ADT** – *Waypoint Navigation for AI*
    AI racers use a linked list to store a sequence of waypoints on the race track.
 This allows the AI to target specific waypoints in the optimal order during the race.